Fvaguirre/Positive-Psychology-PSYCH-4730-/Lecture7.md

 * Focus has gotten more balanced recently

 * Development of the **PANAS** by Watson and Clark
-* Measures both positve and negative Affect
+* Measures both positive and negative Affect
 * positive and negative affect are not polar opposites, they are independent

 ### Positive Affect